gefyrahq/gefyrahq.github.io/gefyra/src/pages/about.md

 ---
-title: About
+title: About Gefyra
 ---

-# About this project
+# About Gefyra
 Gefyra is based on well-crafted open-source software.
 Special credits go to the teams of [linxuserver.io](https://www.linuxserver.io/) be sure to check out their awesome work.